 - Family members of people with OCPD often feel extremely criticized and controlled by people with OCPD.
 Similar to living with someone with OCD, being ruled under OCPD demands can be very frustrating and upsetting, often leading to conflict.
 (OCPD Fact Sheet)

-When I first realized fifteen or so years ago that I had a problem, a BIG problem that was harming my wife and children, the first thing I did was try to figure out how I ended up with OCPD.
+When I first realized twenty or so years ago that I had a problem — a BIG problem that was harming my wife and children — the first thing I did was try to figure out how I ended up with OCPD.
 While my mother had perfectionist tendencies, she was quite comfortable living in the midst of clutter and disarray (but not uncleanliness).
 I concluded that it was my Fundamentalist Christian upbringing with its literalistic interpretations of the Bible that planted in me the seeds of what would one day become OCPD.
 I spent most of my adult life diligently and relentlessly striving to follow after Jesus and to keep his commandments.
 But try as I might, I still continued to come up short.
 This, of course, only made me pray more, study more, give more, driving me to allot more and more of my time to God/church/ministry.
 In doing so, the things that should have mattered the most to me — Polly, our children, my health, and enjoying life — received little attention.
-Polly was taught at Midwestern Baptist College that she would have to sacrifice her relationship with me for the sake of the ministry.
+Polly was taught at Midwestern Baptist College — the IFB institution both of us attended in the 1970s — that she would have to sacrifice her relationship with me for the sake of the ministry.
 I was, after all, a divinely called man of God.
 Needless to say, for way too many years, our lives were consumed by Christianity and the work of the ministry, so much so that we lost all sense of who we really were.

-My oldest sons fondly remember helping me center the church pulpit, right down to a one-sixteenth of an inch.
-Did it matter if the pulpit was slightly off center?
-For the world — of course not; but, for me it did.
-I felt the same way about how I prepared my sermons, folded the bulletins, cleaned the church, and countless other day-to-day responsibilities.
-When I took on secular jobs, employers loved me because I was a no-nonsense, time to lean, time to clean manager.
+My oldest sons “fondly” remember helping me center the church pulpit, right down to one-sixteenth of an inch.
+Did it matter if the pulpit was slightly off-center?
+For most people — of course not; but, for me it did.
+I felt the same way about how I prepared my sermons, folded the bulletins, cleaned the church, and didcountless other day-to-day responsibilities.
+When I took on secular jobs, employers loved me because I was a no-nonsense, time-to-lean, time-to-clean manager.
 (Is it any surprise that most of my adult jobs were either pastoring churches or management jobs?)

 What I have mentioned above sounds fine, right?
 Surely, I should have a right to order my life any way I want to.
 And that would be true, except for the fact that I live in a world populated by other people; people who are not like me; people who are happy with clutter, disarray, and OMG even dirt!
 It is in their personal relationships that people with OCPD have problems, and, in some instances, they can drive away the very people who love them.

-I am not so naive as to believe that I am “cured” from OCPD.
+I am not so naive as to believe that I am “cured” of OCPD.
 I am not.
-My counselor is adept at pointing out to me when certain behaviors of mine move towards what he calls my OCD tendencies.
+My counselor is adept at pointing out to me when certain behaviors of mine move toward what she calls my OCD tendencies.
 I have had to be repeatedly schooled in the difference between good/bad and different.
 For example, young people today generally discipline their children differently from their baby-boomer parents.
 Read enough memes on Facebook and you will conclude that young parents have lost their minds when it comes to raising their children.
-What that brat needs is a licking, right?
+What that brat needs is an ass-whipping, boomer grandparents say.
 What I continue to learn is that people who act differently from me, look different from me, or have beliefs different from mine are not necessarily wrong/bad.
-Most often, what they really are is different.
+Most often, what they really are is “different.”
 Learning to be at peace with differences has gone a long way in muting my OCPD thinking.

 Do you have OCPD or OCD tendencies?
 Please share your experiences in the comment section.
-I am especially interested in hearing of how Fundamentalism affected your behavior.
+I am especially interested in hearing about how Fundamentalism affected your behavior.